zetorange1/bZx-monorepo/packages/contracts/README.md

 See also `BZxProxy.sol` contract.

-The next foundational blocks in the ecosystem are top-level contracts modules that provides all needed interfaces to trade using loaned ERC20 tokens.
+The next foundational blocks in the ecosystem are top-level contracts modules that provide all needed interfaces to trade using loaned ERC20 tokens.

 ### BZxOrderTaking.sol / BZxOrderTakingOnChain.sol
 The key contract is `BZxOrderTaking`/`BZxOrderTakingOnChain` that manages order taking and allows users to
 - Take the order as `trader`,
 - Take the order as `lender`,
-- Cancel remaining (untaken) `loan`,
 - Cancel remaining (untaken) `loan`.

 _Dev notes:_ This smart contract is deployed and attached to the system as submodule of _BZx_ and not designed to be used directly.
 Use `BZx.sol` and `BZxProxy.sol` instead.